The Curriculum at Gateway Academy

 and provides specific areas of learning we must cover in our curriculum.
 These areas are:

 For more information on our Early Years curriculum, we have included links to our documents that give you further information about our ethos, our environment and how we involve you as parents and carers.

-We enrich the curriculum with termly trips that our matched what pupils are learning in school.
+We enrich the curriculum with termly trips that are matched with what pupils are learning in school.
 We believe that all children have the right to develop their musical skills so we offer free instrument tuition at Key Stage 2 to our pupils.
-We also offer a range of free clubs and activities including football, dance, cricket, Eco club, Podcast club and homework club for years five and six.
+We also offer a range of free clubs and activities including football, dance, cricket, Eco club and homework club for years five and six.